andrii-malakhovtsev/mechanism-kinematics-winforms/README.md

 # "Mechanism Kinematics" on Windows Forms

+This project simulates the movement of mechanisms with changeable geometric and kinematic parameters.

 ## MVP-pattern </br>
 This Windows Forms project uses the MVP-pattern which is used to easily change the view of the project (from example from windows .exe to web) as all the code logic is located in the model classes. </br></br>
 <img src="https://user-images.githubusercontent.com/111363234/205174622-c8bfb77d-b85c-4852-bfe1-f865637eaf41.png" width="400" height="400" />

 ## Installation
-Go to <a href="https://github.com/malandrii/mechanism-kinematics-winforms-mvp/releases">Releases</a>, choose the latest release and click the "mechanism-kinematics.exe" or just click <a href="https://github.com/malandrii/mechanism-kinematics-winforms-mvp/releases/download/v1.2/mechanism-kinematics.exe">here</a>.
+Go to <a href="https://github.com/malandrii/mechanism-kinematics-winforms-mvp/releases">Releases</a>, choose the latest release and click the `mechanism-kinematics.exe` or just click <a href="https://github.com/malandrii/mechanism-kinematics-winforms-mvp/releases/download/v1.2/mechanism-kinematics.exe">here</a>.

 ## Usage </br>